 A carving to bear witness

-The Indian Residential School Memorial Monument is not a traditional totem pole or memorial pole.
-It is unique.
+The Monument is not a traditional totem pole or memorial pole.
+It’s unique.

-Carved from a tree trunk 5.5 metres (18 feet) tall and 1.2 metres (4 feet) wide, it features 130 unsmiling children’s faces beneath a large raven that looks down on them. .
-Emblems such as the maple leaf and the cross, and abbreviations for the Royal Canadian Mounted Police and North-West Mounted Police, are carved upside down.
+Carved from a tree trunk 18 feet tall and 4 feet wide, it features 130 unsmiling children’s faces beneath a large raven that looks down on them.
+Emblems such as the maple leaf, cross, and the Royal Canadian Mounted Police and North-West Mounted Police acronyms are carved upside down.
 The whole is painted black and orange.

-Stanley C. Hunt talks about the importance of the raven: “The raven is cradling the seed of life in his beak, and his wings aren’t fully extended out, they’re more down, so as to comfort the children.
+Hunt talks about the importance of the raven: “The raven’s cradling the seed of life in his beak, and his wings aren’t fully extended out, they’re more down so as to comfort the children.
 To bring them home.
 He’s calling for their spirits to come home.”

 The many faces are there to reflect the scale of the harm and the deaths.
 They are all different, reminding us that every child who was sent there was an individual – valued, loved, full of potential.
 Hunt says: “They all had names, they could all have had careers.
 We don’t know what they could have become.
 They could have become artists.
 They could have become writers, painters.
 They could have become premiers, doctors, lawyers, could have been anything.
 But they weren’t given a chance to do that.”